platformsh/platformsh-docs/sites/upsun/src/integrations/notifications.md

 {{% vendor/name %}} monitors disk space usage on all applications and services in your cluster.

-* When available disk space drops below 20% or 4&nbsp;GB, whichever is smaller, a warning notification is generated.
+*   When available disk space drops below 20% or 4 GB, whichever is smaller, a warning notification is generated.
-* When available disk space drops below 10% or 2&nbsp;GB, whichever is smaller, a critical notification is generated.
+*   When available disk space drops below 10% or 2 GB, whichever is smaller, a critical notification is generated.
-* When available disk space returns above 20% or 4&nbsp;GB, whichever is smaller, an all-clear notification is generated.
+*   When available disk space returns above 20% or 4 GB, whichever is smaller, an all-clear notification is generated.

 Notifications are generated every 5 minutes, so there may be a brief delay between when the threshold is crossed and when the notification is triggered.